 (Available directly from Simple Pump only)

 US Forest Service

-This allows you to draw water from 100-foot depths with minimal effort.
+This allows you to draw water from 80′ static water level with minimal effort.
 For added ease, a 10 lb. counter weight assists with the lift cycle.

 Model ADA100 Simple Pumps have been installed in National Parks and Forests throughout the USA.
-Approved for installation due to its 50-year useful life.
+It is approved for installation due to its 50-year useful life.

 Easily Access Drinking Water

 In addition to Simple Pump’s hand pump design advantages, the ADA100 includes these advantages:

 Drive shaft target installation elevation is 34″ above ground level.